krzemin/fj/README.md

 `sbt "runMain fj.examples.Pairs"`

 Let's encode some more interesing program in our language.
 In *FJ* we don't have primitive types, especially numbers.
-But there is a way to encode natural numbers using just classes and objects, similarly to [Church numerals](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals), but instead of folding functions, we will fold instances of class *Succ* n times over the instance of class *Zero* to represent number n.
+But there is a way to encode natural numbers using just classes and objects, similarly to [Church numerals](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals) in λ-calculus, but instead of folding functions, we will fold instances of class *Succ* n times over the instance of class *Zero* to represent number n.

 ```
 class Nat extends Object {
   Nat() { super(); }
   Nat succ() { return new Succ(this); }
+  Nat plus(Nat n) { return n; }
 }

 class Zero extends Nat {
   Zero() { super(); }
-  Nat plus(Nat n) { return n; }
 }

 class Succ extends Nat {
   Nat prev;
   Succ(Nat prev) { super(); this.prev = prev; }